HenrikJoreteg/module-details/README.md

 Give it the name of an npm module and get tons of up-to-date details about it.
 Useful for things like building static documentation sites that reference npm modules.

-Turns out, gettin JSON about a package from npm is super simple, for example just open this in a browser: http://registry.npmjs.org/slugger
+Turns out, getting JSON about a package from npm is super simple, for example just open this in a browser: http://registry.npmjs.org/slugger

 So, this module returns everything you can see there.
 Plus a few more goodies...